-Before joining NPR, Detrow worked as a statehouse reporter for member stations WITF in Harrisburg, Pennsylvania, and KQED in San Francisco.
-He has also covered energy policy for NPR's StateImpact project, where his reports on Pennsylvania's hydraulic fracturing boom won a DuPont-Columbia and national Edward R. Murrow Award in 2013.
+Before NPR, Detrow worked as a statehouse reporter in both Pennsylvania and California, for member stations WITF and KQED.
+He also covered energy policy for NPR's StateImpact project, where his reports on Pennsylvania's hydraulic fracturing boom won a DuPont-Columbia Silver Baton and national Edward R. Murrow Award in 2013.

-Scott got his start in public radio at Fordham University's WFUV.
-He graduated from Fordham, despite spending most of his time in the newsroom, and is also working toward completing a master's degree at the University of Pennsylvania's Fels Institute of Government.
+Detrow got his start in public radio at Fordham University's WFUV.
+He graduated from Fordham, and also has a master's degree from the University of Pennsylvania's Fels Institute of Government.